Activity measures of dynamical systems over non-archimedean fields

 \begin{dfn} \textit{For a probability measure $\mu$ with continuous potentials, an\textit{ Arakelov-Green function} $g_{\mu}\colon\pran\times\pran\to\real$ is defined to be

 where $C$ is some constant. } \end{dfn}

-Of course we can define $g_{\mu}(x,y)$ for any probability measure $\mu$, not necessarily with continuous potentials.
-The following properties, however, are important and valid only for ones with continuous potentials: \begin{prop}[\cite{BR}, Proposition 8.66] \textit{ For a probability measure $\mu$ with continuous potentials, an Arakelov-Green function $g_{\mu}(x,y)$ is lower semicontinuous as a function of $2$-variables, continuous as a single-variable function of each variable, and symmetric with respect to $x$ and $y$.
-It is of bounded differential variation, and } \end{prop} \begin{prop}[Energy-minimizing principle, \cite{BR}, Theorem 8.71] \textit{For a probability measure $\mu$ with continuous potentials, the energy integral is defined to be
+Of course we can define $g_{\mu}(x,y)$ for any probability measure $\mu$ not necessarily with continuous potentials.
+The following properties, however, are important and valid only for ones with continuous potentials: \begin{prop}[\cite{BR}, Proposition 8.66] \textit{ For a probability measure $\mu$ with continuous potentials, the Arakelov-Green function $g_{\mu}(x,y)$ is lower-semicontinuous as a function of $2$-variables, continuous as a single-variable function of each variable, and symmetric with respect to $x$ and $y$.
+It is of bounded differential variation, and } \end{prop} \begin{prop}[Energy-minimizing principle, \cite{BR}, Theorem 8.71] \textit{For a probability measure $\mu$ with continuous potentials, consider the energy integral

 for any probability measure $\rho$.
 Then, the integral takes its minimum if and only if $\rho=\mu$.} \end{prop}